-8.1 Latera al Mixing Coefficient (ldftra.F90, ldfdyn).F90 130 8.2 Direct tion of Lateral Mixing (ldfslp) 8.2.1 slopes for tracer geopotential mixing in the s-coordinate 132 8.2.2 slopes for tracer iso-neutral mixing 8.2.3 slopes for momentum iso-neutral mixing 136 8.3 Eddy Induced Velocity (traadv_eiv, ldfeiv) 136
+8.1 Lateral Mixing Coefficient (key_ldftra_c.d - key_ldfdyn_c.d) 132 8.2 Direct ection of Lateral Mixing (ldfslp) 8.2.1 slopes for tracer geopotential mixing in s -coordinate .
+134 8.2.2 slopes for tracer iso-neutral mixing 8.2.3 slopes for momentum iso-neutral mixing 137 8.3 Eddy Induced Velocity (traadv_eiv, ldfeiv) 138

-The lateral physics terms in the momentum and tracer equations have been described in §2.6.1 and their discrete formulation in §4.2 and §5.5).
-In this section we further discuss each lateral physics option.
-Choosing one lateral physics scheme means for the user defining, (1) the space and time variations of the eddy coefficients; (2) the direction along which the lateral diffusive fluxes are evaluated (model level, geopotential or isopycnal surfaces); and (3) the type of operator used (harmonic, or biharmonic operators, and for tracers only, eddy induced advection on tracers).
+The lateral physics on momentum and tracer equations have been given in $\S 2.6.1$ and their discrete formulation in $\S 4.2$ and $\S 5.5$).
+In this section we further discuss the choices that underlie each lateral physics option.
+Choosing one lateral physics means for the user defining, (1) the space and time variations of the eddy coefficients; (2) the direction along which the lateral diffusive fluxes are evaluated (model level, geopotential or isopycnal surfaces); and (3) the type of operator used (harmonic, or biharmonic operators, and for tracers only, eddy induced advection on tracers).
 These three aspects of the lateral diffusion are set through namelist parameters and CPP keys (see the nam_traldf and nam_dynldf below).